rengro46/rengro46.github.io/index.md

 ---
 ### Validation of encryption algo's in use

-1. Checking the current set of communication encryption algorithms in use (Data in Transit)
-2. Checking the encryption status of disk volumes (Data at Rest)
-3. Checking compliance of the encryption algos in use compared to the published company standard
+Checking the current set of communication encryption algorithms in use (Data in Transit) as well as the encryption status of disk volumes (Data at Rest).
+Finally to compare compliance of the encryption algos in use to the published company standard and gerating exception based reporting in PowerBI dashboard

 ---
 ### Remediation of Aged Vulnerabilties